dinatechx/dinatechx/README.md

 ---

+## 💼 Portfolio Highlights

+Explore more about my projects, advocacy work, and initiatives on [lordina.tech](https://lordina.tech).
+I strive to empower young African women and high school graduates through innovative technology solutions and impactful policy work.

+---

 ## 🐱‍👤 Fun Fact

-I secretly dream of developing the ultimate anime MMORPG!
-Maybe one day, we'll all be living in the **SAO** universe. 😉
+I'm a proud participant in the **Ghana International Model United Nations**, and my love for diplomacy and policy extends beyond tech—I'm passionate about using AI for **ethical justice**.

 <p align="center">
   <img src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" alt="anime fun fact" width="400"/>
 </p>

 <!---
-dinatechx/dinatechx is an advanced GitHub profile that showcases my portfolio, skills, and featured projects.
+lordev/lordev is an advanced GitHub profile that showcases my portfolio, skills, and featured projects.
 Stay tuned for more!
 --->